flir-cx/flir-yocto-documentation/rndis.md

 After reboot, check that you are able to login using ssh to root@192.168.250.2 and **your own** root password every time.

 #### Restore USB RNDIS mode
-Avoid changing USB mode from graphical user interface (or by command).<br>
+Avoid changing USB mode.<br>
-If you do this by mistake, it should be possible to restore USB RNDIS using unlocker tool again.<br>
+If you do this by mistake, here follows some notes about how to restore to RNDIS...<br><br>
+You may try the [WiFi backup-connection to target device](backup-connection.md), and change usbmode using command usbfn (and follow instructions).<br>

-You should then only need to install _unlocker_ file to get a working RNDIS connection<br>
+As an alternative, if MTP is still working as USB mode, you could try to install _unlocker_ file again to get a working RNDIS connection<br>
 Then login and run command _reboot_ to get a permanent USB RNDIS again.

-(You may also want to take a look at [WiFi backdoor to target device](backdoor.md))<br>